 A number of retailers are beginning to stock shoes with extra width and depth, which can help.
 It may be possible to have high-street footwear adapted by an orthotist - ask them for advice.

 Some people may have footwear prescribed by their consultant, GP or by a Health and Care Professions (HCPC)-registered podiatrist, but they're usually provided by an orthotist.
 You can also opt to see an orthotist or orthopaedic shoemaker privately.
 Each NHS hospital trust will have its own arrangements for footwear referral and entitlements.

 Many people prefer to wear slippers around the house.
 However, slippers aren't a good idea for those who have to wear special insoles.
 They also sometimes contribute to falls in the elderly.
 The uppers of slippers are often soft, so they're comfortable for hammer toes and prominent joints, but the soles may lack adequate cushioning and grip.

 Like outdoor shoes, slippers should fit properly and shouldn't be too loose.
 Backless slippers and slippers with high heels really should be avoided.
 The features of the ideal slipper are generally the same as for the ideal shoe.

 If you need to wear safety boots for work, they should display the British Kitemark or CE mark.

 If your existing safety footwear is uncomfortable, you may need to talk to your employer about getting alternatives.
 Safety versions of extra-depth and cushioned shoes are available.
 If you suffer from toe or foot ulceration, make sure that safety footwear is not causing pressure or pain to the wounds.

 Dealing with cold feet

-Raynaud’s & Scleroderma Association produces a leaflet with tips on keeping warm.
+Raynaud's & Scleroderma Association produces a leaflet containing tips for keeping warm.
 Back to Foot and ankle pain